Gender-equality paradox: Breda, Jouini, Napp and Thebault (2020) study on economic development and gendered study choices

-Usage to describe personality and preference differences by gender
+Personality and preference differences by gender

 The gender equality paradox has also been used to describe gender differences in personality tests and preferences in more gender equal and wealthier countries, primarily in relation to studies conducted by Falk and Hermle (2018) and by Mac Giolla and Kajonius (2018).
-Falk and Hermle (2018) used the 2012 Gallup World Poll that explored the preferences of around 80,000 people from 76 different countries and found that richer and more gender-equal countries had bigger gender gaps in people’s preferences.
+Falk and Hermle (2018) used the 2012 Gallup World Poll that explored the preferences of around 80,000 people from 76 countries and found that richer and more gender-equal countries had bigger gender gaps in people's preferences.
 Mac Giolla and Kajonius (2018) found that women tend to rate higher than men on all five facets of personality on the IPIP‐NEO‐120 personality test and that the gap gets wider in countries that rank higher on the GGGI.

-Other usage in academic sources

-The gender equality paradox has also been used to describe separate claims within the academic literature.
-Examples include: